Support / Bob PetHair / Replace the Side Brush Motor

 The side brush pictures, diagrams, videos, and training material in this guide do not reflect the design of the actual product.
 The side brush has an enhanced 360 degrees design.

-To replace the side brush motor on Bob Standard you’ll need a Phillips head screwdriver, a flat head screwdriver, and a new side brush motor.
+To replace the power switch on Bob PetHair, you’ll need a Phillips head screwdriver, a flat head screwdriver, and a new power switch.

 Before starting any repair on Bob, turn his side power switch OFF and remove his dustbin.

 Then, flip Bob over onto a flat surface and remove his main and side brushes using the flat head screwdriver.

 Keep all removed screws and parts safely aside, as they may be needed for later reassembly.